Art Heals.

 When painting proved to be her source of wellness, she shifted her focus to making art.
 She lives in a high alpine valley surrounded by 14,000 foot peaks and herds of yak and elk.
 These wondrous natural features play starring roles in her work.

-Kim divides her time between Crestone and Denver.
+Kim divides her time between Crestone and Denver with her artist husband, Steve..